river-berlin/river.berlin/blog/blog-5/content.md

 The developer experience of svelte is miles better than react, apart from pre-planned request layout structures and less cognitive work on that area

-And that's it, React projects get into state-hell very easily, and then users are forced to use alternative options such as https://github.com/pmndrs/zustand or https://jotai.org/

-This is due to the fact that react by default does not have any "Global state storage" by default, so unless you are relying on the above mentioned libary – you likely will have to create a huge amount of inheritance and prop-drilling - which quickly gets messy and becomes a maintenance nightmare
+This is due to the fact that react by default does not have any "stores" by default, so unless you are relying on libraries mentioned below – you likely will have to create a huge amount of inheritance and prop-drilling - which quickly gets messy and becomes a maintenance nightmare

 for example, lets say you have a simple react function with children